An Independent Report on Enrollment, Community, and Fiscal Direction

 Between 2010 and 2026, GPPSS lost 2,021 students in total enrollment.
 That number, reported in isolation, suggests a district contracting uniformly across its population.
 The disaggregated data tells a different story.

-This pattern is not unique to GPPSS — all six comparable peer districts show rising economically disadvantaged percentages over the study window.
+This pattern is not unique to GPPSS.
+All six comparable peer districts show rising economically disadvantaged percentages over the study window.
 But the rate of increase at GPPSS is among the highest in the peer group, exceeded only by Birmingham Public Schools, which shares a similar demographic profile and private school competitive environment.

 | District | 2010 | 2015 | 2018 | 2023 | 2026 | Change |